Posts Tagged by travel

 |March 23, 2016||Posted by Tracy Knutsen under International Travel|

-The world has seen some significant changes over the last two years.
+The world has seen some significant changes over the last few years and there’s likely more to come.
 Weather instability.
 Civil unrest.
 Terrorism.
 War.

-During that same time, my sweet little girl (ok, she’s 25, but it matters not) and I planned our trip to Europe.
+During that same time, my sweet little girl (ok, she’s 27, now but that matters not) and I planned our trip to Europe.
 It was a research trip for her thesis, but a trip to Europe nonetheless.
 Every time something new and scary happened somewhere on that side of the world, I had a teeny weeny panic attack.
 So many “what ifs” played out in my mind and just as many reasons emerged to cancel the whole thing because I was scared.

 Neither of us had been abroad before and as the mom, I was responsible for safe travel and lodging for both of us.
 Of course this was not unlike how I have been responsible for her safety and well-being her entire life, but this seemed different.
 So many things would be out of my control.
 Mostly because we wouldn’t be on our home field.
 We didn’t speak many of the languages of the places we’d be visiting.
 We wouldn’t be near any friends or family.
 Heck, I didn’t even know what Euros looked like or how to use the rail systems.